alimirakim/persistamp/README.md

 3. Create a `.env` file based on the example with proper settings for your development environment.

-4. Setup your PostgreSQL user, password and database and make sure it matches your `.env` file.
+4. Setup your PostgreSQL user, password, and database and make sure it matches your `.env` file.

 5. Get into your pipenv, migrate your database, seed your database, and run your flask app.